From production to popping: how is bubble wrap made?

 Bubble wrap’s air-filled bubbles, its main distinctive characteristic, are introduced during the manufacturing process.
 Air is injected into a thin LPDF, creating the bubbles that make the material effective in cushioning and protection.
 It’s this combination of LDPF and trapped air that defines the composition of bubble wrap.

-Bubble wrap is made through an intricate manufacturing process that involves three key stages: plastic compounding and sheet extrusion, lamination and finishing.
+Bubble wrap is made through an intricate manufacturing process that involves 3 key stages: plastic compounding and sheet extrusion, lamination, and finishing.

 Step 1: Plastic compounding and sheet extrusion